 Heidi runs my Drosophila team, and focuses on sexual conflict, gene drives, and more.

-Tarli is working on her honours, conducting a project on social immunity and chemical recognition in honeybees.
+Tarli is working on her honours project about social immunity and chemical recognition in honeybees.

 Dan found that polyandry helps beetles colonise new habitats, and tested how well sexual selection clears harmful mutations from the gene pool.